-With new gadgets, connectivity and autonomous technology transforming our vehicles, it's important, now more than ever, that you take the necessary steps to protect your vehicle from modern-day criminals.
-Keyless entry car thefts are on the rise in the UK and is a trick that is very popular with today's crooks in society.
+With new gadgets, connectivity, and autonomous technology transforming our vehicles, it's important, now more than ever, that you take the necessary steps to protect your vehicle from modern-day criminals.
+Keyless entry car thefts are on the rise in the UK and are a trick that is very popular with today's crooks in society.
 So, to help prevent your car from being stolen from relay car key hackers as well as hackers in general, check out our top tips below on how you can avoid getting your car hacked and implement strategies to minimize your vulnerability.

 Here's a list of ways you can reduce your vehicle from being stolen by criminals: